Logo

 Is Your Website Already on Mobile-first Indexing?

 Before you prepare for mobile-first indexing, you can check how your site is being indexed in Google Search Console.
 The Indexing Crawler and the date of switchover can be viewed under Property Settings.
 The various reports also show the user agent being used against the Primary Crawler.
 The charts help you to understand how your site has been affected by the switchover to mobile-first indexing.
 This will help you better prepare for mobile-first indexing.
+Your site will see an increased crawl rate when it switches to mobile-first indexing.
+Your mobile site must have enough capacity to handle this increase in crawl rate.

 Best Practices for Preparing for Mobile-first Indexing